UAW Agreement Sponsored Project FAQs

 Salary increases for Academic Researchers will occur on July 1 of each year.

 The agreements require that all covered employees, regardless of funding source, must receive the agreed salary levels for their academic type and step.
 Differentials for capped salaries must be supported through other sources.
 PIs should use any discretionary funds they have (including unexpended gift balances).
-When such sources of funding are not available or are insufficient, PIs should seek support through Department/Division Chairs or through the Agreement Grant Relief Fund.
+When such sources of funding are not available or are insufficient, PIs should seek support through Department/Division Chairs or through the Research Relief Fund.

 Agencies have different rules for salary coverage, and within agencies rules vary based on the type of funding.
 Depending on the type of capped grant and agency, there may be some restrictions on how you can cover the gap between what the cap can cover and the amount stipulated in the UAW contract.
 For instance, NIH allows the “cap gap” on training grants to be covered by non-federal funds only.
 For NIH Training Grants or Fellowship please review the NIH Grants Policy Statement.